A classification of neighborhoods around leaves of a singular foliation: Introduction

-Also, we decided to introduce the formalism of \textit{Yang-Mills connections} (=YMCs).
-This a debatable choice, because there would be ways to reprove the results by avoiding this notion, and we are only considering a particular class of those.
-We have three arguments justifying our choice: We claim that YMCs \emph{1)} make it easier to deal with infinite-dimensional settings, that \emph{2)} make the theory conceptually easier, because there is a YMC "behind" every leaf of a singular foliation, and \emph{3)} open the door to several generalizations about symplectic leaves of a Poisson structure, or leaves of a positively graded dg-manifold.

-We refer to Appendix \ref{app:YMconnections} for a short introduction to the matter, following the presentation of \cite{SRFCYM}, and to its history \cite{OriginofCYMH, mayer2009lie, CurvedYMH, My1stpaper, MyThesis} (with similar problems appearing in \cite{samann2020towards, Kim:2019owc, rist2022explicit, MR2157566}).
-In one sentence, given a fibre bundle $\normal \to L $ on which a Lie group bundle (LGB) $\mathcal G \to L $ acts on the left, YMCs are Ehresmann connections with a certain compatibility w.r.t.\ the $\cG$-action and whose parallel transports\footnote{Let us however point out that we are considering a particular class of YMC that appeared in \cite{SRFCYM}, which we call here \textit{multiplicative} YMCs, because we are in the particular case where the group action is faithful.
+\begin{blue} Also, we relate this theorems with the formalism of \textit{Yang-Mills connections} (=YMCs).
+In fact, in the first version of the article, those played a crucial role in the proof of the classification.
+In the present version, following the suggestions of the referees, we decided to reduce the role of YMCs, and to delay the discussion about it to the Appendix, where we generalize our classification to YMCs with a centerless group.
+Unlike the first version, where YMCs were used to prove the classification, it does not appear explicitly in the proof anymore, although it may help to have them in mind, so let us say a few words about them, following the presentation of \cite{SRFCYM}, and to its history \cite{OriginofCYMH, mayer2009lie, CurvedYMH, My1stpaper, MyThesis} (with similar problems appearing in \cite{samann2020towards, Kim:2019owc, rist2022explicit, MR2157566}). \end{blue} In one sentence, given a fibre bundle $\normal \to L $ on which a Lie group bundle (LGB) $\mathcal G \to L $ acts on the left, YMCs are Ehresmann connections with a certain compatibility w.r.t.\ the $\cG$-action and whose parallel transports\footnote{Let us however point out that we are considering a particular class of YMC that appeared in \cite{SRFCYM}, which we call here \textit{multiplicative} YMCs, because we are in the particular case where the group action is faithful.
 As we will see in a future work, what we do for singular foliations extends to several geometrical situations (\textit{e.g.}\ dg-manifolds or Poisson structures), but for singular foliations YMCs will be automatically multiplicative.
 We do not have to consider curved Yang-Mills gauge theories as in \cite{SRFCYM}: We do not have a curving $3$-form valued in some center (\cite{My1stpaper, MyThesis}), nor an adjustment term.} over any contractible loop are given by the action of some element in the identity component of $\mathcal G $.
 Several examples are listed in \cite{SRFCYM}.